Top Travel Tips For Deaf People in 2023

 Let me tell you something: Special Assistance is important to d/Deaf people.

-A costly incident like this, that’s beyond my control, is one of many reasons we are given the prerogative as d/Deaf people to request assistance whenever we need it.
+A costly incident like this, that’s beyond my control, is one of many reasons we have the prerogative as d/Deaf individuals to request assistance whenever we need it.

 4. Booking Accommodation